 Remark 6 (Double use of ).
-The special symbol is used both to construct index terms and as a wildcard symbol in match patterns.
+The reserved word is used both to construct indexed terms and as a wildcard in match patterns.
 These two different uses can always be disambiguated syntactically since occurs in a function symbol position in the first case (e.g., in ( BitVec 5)) and in an argument position in the second case (e.g., in (cons h ), (cons t), or (cons )).